Skip to main content

 • Free Discovery Session

-A 30 min introductory phone or video call to see if Myofunctional Therapy is right for you.
+A 15 min introductory video call to see if Myofunctional Therapy is right for you.

 • Initial Evaluation